 Course completion settings

-Note: You are currently viewing documentation for Moodle 3.3.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Course completion settings.
+Note: You are currently viewing documentation for Moodle 2.4.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Course completion settings.

 - 3 Site administration settings